lipecg/docs/timescaledb/how-to-guides/continuous-aggregates/compression-on-continuous-aggregates.md

 SELECT add_compression_policy('cagg_name', compress_after=>'45 days'::interval);
 ```

-Once a chunk is compressed, manual refresh calls that attempt to refresh the
+After a chunk is compressed, manual refresh calls that attempt to refresh the
-compressed region will fail with an error as shown below.
+continuous aggregate's compressed region will fail with an error like this:

 ```sql
 CALL refresh_continuous_aggregate('cagg_name', NULL, now() - '30 days'::interval );